samscarrow/story-engine/docs/cli.md

 - Uses `get_db_settings()` which falls back to SQLite when Oracle/Postgres are not available.
 - To require Oracle explicitly, set `DB_REQUIRE_ORACLE=1`.
 - See `docs/oracle/test_gating.md` for Oracle-specific notes.

+## Environment-Aware Workflows
+For staging and production orchestration, prefer the `storyctl` CLI which wraps environment selection, preflight checks, and command execution.
+See `docs/storyctl.md` for details.